-Students will develop their understanding of changing land use in New Zealand and the environmental impact of agricultural practices.
-Students will learn the handling and treatment of livestock and the factors affecting livestock growth.
-Students will develop practical skills such as fencing.
+Students will develop their understanding of current Livestock practices in New Zealand and the environmental impact of primary production practices.
+Students will learn how to handle and treat livestock and the factors affecting livestock growth.

+Students will be given optional courses to develop practical skills such as fencing.